 This course provides an overview of sustainable design practices, energy systems, renewable energy technologies and their current applications.
 Emphasis will be placed on energy consumption, production, efficiency, and conservation.
-Prerequisites: (Test scores or ENG 006 or ENG 007 or higher) and (Test scores or MAT 012 or higher)
+Prerequisites: (Test scores or ENG 006 or ENG 007 or EAP 093 or higher) and (Test scores or MAT 010 or higher)